unajmieh/MDLvault/README.md

-## Machine Learning Pipelines

 ### Overview
 This repository contains a collection of projects developed using Jupyter Notebooks, focusing on testing various machine learning pipelines and neural network models.
-Some projects also involve a statistical machine learning approach, showcasing the versatility and depth of the analyses conducted.
+Some projects also involve a statistical machine learning approach, showcasing the analysis's versatility and depth.

 ### Projects
-1. **Project 1:**
-   - **Dataset:** [Dataset Name 1]
-   - **Description:** This project explores different machine learning pipelines to predict [target variable] based on [features].
-Various models such as Random Forest, SVM, and Gradient Boosting were tested to find the most suitable approach.

-2. **Project 2:**
-   - **Dataset:** [Dataset Name 2]
-   - **Description:** Utilizing neural network models, this project aims to classify [categories/classes] based on [features].
-Different architectures and hyperparameters were tested to optimize the model performance.

-3. **Project 3:**
-   - **Dataset:** [Dataset Name 3]
-   - **Description:** Incorporating a statistical machine learning approach, this project delves into [specific analysis].
-Techniques such as [technique 1] and [technique 2] were applied to gain insights and make predictions.

-### Repository Structure
-- **/data:** Contains the datasets used in the projects.
-- **/notebooks:** Includes Jupyter Notebooks for each project, detailing the data exploration, model development, and results analysis.
-- **/models:** Stores the trained models for future reference or deployment.
+- BackPropagation-NN
+- Clustering Algorithms
+- DCGAN Model
+- Deep Learning with Bayesian Inference
+ - Distribute Strategy Deep Learning Model
+- Knowledge Graph Model
+- Low-Rank Factorization
+- Regression Models
+- Sports Article Classification Model
+- Tensorflow Probability Models
+- Variety Deep Learning Models

+This repository contains implementations of various deep learning and machine learning models and techniques.
+Below is an overview of the key projects:
+#### BackPropagation Neural Network
+Implementation of a neural network trained using backpropagation in Python.
+The network uses stochastic gradient descent and sigmoid activation functions1.
+#### Clustering Algorithms
+Implementations of unsupervised clustering algorithms like K-Means and Mean Shift using different machine learning frameworks including NumPy, PyTorch, TensorFlow, and JAX2.
+#### DCGAN Model
+A PyTorch implementation of Deep Convolutional Generative Adversarial Networks (DCGAN) for generating face images.
+Trained on the CelebA dataset3.
+#### Bayesian Deep Learning
+Library for Bayesian neural networks in PyTorch, implementing variational inference, MC-dropout, stochastic gradient MCMC, and Laplace approximation4.
+#### Knowledge Graph Model
+Platform for building, exchanging and reusing knowledge graphs.
+Includes ETL patterns for ingesting data in a standardized format5.
+#### Low-Rank Factorization
+Implementing low-rank matrix factorization techniques like Tucker decomposition for compressing convolutional neural networks6.
+Sports Article Classification
+Topic modeling approaches (LSA, NMF, LDA) for classifying BBC sports articles into different categories7.
+#### TensorFlow Probability Models
+Examples of probabilistic models built using the TensorFlow Probability library, including distributions, variational inference, and MCMC

 ### Getting Started
 To explore the projects and run the Jupyter Notebooks locally, follow these steps: